z3nnn/nuctrack_test_r2/README.md

 To process a single folder:

 1. Open Fiji and launch **Plugins → Tracking → NucTrack**
-2. In the plugin window, and load the input root folder using the Browse button
+2. In the plugin window, and load the the following files
 3. Load the reference object segmented file, in this case `segmito.tif` using its Browse button
 4. Load the tracked object tracking file, in this case `tracks.mdf` using its Browse button
 5. Set the output folder to a folder of your choice